 Why are the prices so high for prescription drugs?

 Society has massively benefited from the research and discovery of new drugs for diseases that had few or no treatment options.
-The extensive drug research & development, the process of approval, complex health system, and marketing budget is what makes these drugs very expensive.
+The extensive drug research & development, the process of approval, the complex health system, and the marketing budget are what make these drugs very expensive.
 And to recuperate these costs and be able to make a profit these pharma companies are allowed a period of exclusivity during which generic variations are not allowed.

 Saving money on medicines